 Q: Are all users able to edit the exhibitor profile information?

-No, only users with their permission setting set to "School Administrator" have the ability to edit exhibitor profile information.
+No, only users with their permission setting set to "Owner" have the ability to edit exhibitor profile information.

 Q: If a representative from an academic college will be presenting a session, should we add them as a user?

 It depends on your university's practices.
 If a professor, for example, is added as a user, their name and contact information will appear alongside that session for students to see.
 This may not be a good idea if you want students to contact an admission representative first and not the faculty member directly.

 Instead, a staff person from the admission office could be listed as the session contact and the faculty member prominently mentioned in the session title and description.

 Q: How do I set up a session?